aralroca/aralroca.com/posts/ghaction-devto.md

 }
 ```

-This is the content of our script that publish articles to **dev.to**:
+This is the content of our script that publishes articles to **dev.to**:

 ```js
 async function deploy() {